UMP 97x40 [M8+M10] GW F300 kg / N38 - search holder

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-Furthermore, small elements of these devices can complicate diagnosis when they are in the body.
+- Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of children's health.
+Additionally, miniscule components of these products can be problematic in medical diagnosis when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.